shun4midx/FQ-HyperLogLog-Autocorrect/README.md

 ## Current Repos using this FQ-HLL Library
  <a href="https://github.com/shun4midx/FQ-HyperLogLog-Autocorrect/tree/main/fq_hll_cpp"><img src="https://img.shields.io/badge/c++-%23f34b7d.svg?style=for-the-badge&logo=c%2B%2B">
  - `FQ-HLL Keyboard`: [An Android mobile keyboard](https://github.com/shun4midx/FQ-HLL-Keyboard) that integrates this FQ-HLL autocorrect library.
 It serves as a semi-official real-world use case for the algorithm alongside this specific library, and I am beyond honored to be a part of its development with [Ducky](https://github.com/ducky4life).
-The GitHub link will be provided once available.
  - `FQ-HLL Bot`: A [C++ Discord bot](https://github.com/shun4midx/FQ-HLL-Bot) which is the semi-official real-world use case for this algorithm displayed as a Discord bot for convenience of testing.

  <a href="https://github.com/shun4midx/FQ-HyperLogLog-Autocorrect/tree/main/fq_hll_py"><img src="https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=fff&style=for-the-badge">